Kit Products

 All Component means that the kit will only be available for sale when all of the components are available.
 This configuration is often used when all components are necessary to create the final product.

-The inventory of the parent is matched with the component with the least available units.
+The inventory of the parent is calculated based on the component with the least available units.
 The Aggregate quantity of that SKU, divided by the number of units of that component necessary for the kit, makes up the Kit Available Inventory.

-With this Kit Type the components maintain their individual inventory count but share it with the parent.
+With this Kit Type, the components maintain their inventory count but share it with the parent.
 This means that if the inventory of a component runs out, the inventory of the entire kit becomes zero as well.

 Main Component Kit

-If you chose the Main Component configuration, the kit will be available as long as the designated main component is available.
-This configuration is often used when there is one product that is necessary to create the final product and the rest are supplemental or can be replaced by similar SKUs.
+If you choose the Main Component configuration, the kit will be available as long as the designated main component is available.
+This configuration is often used when there is one product that is necessary to create the final product, and the rest are supplemental or can be replaced by similar SKUs.

 Independent Kit